mxskylar/american-shavian-transliterator/faq.md

 ## How does this tool handle punctuation?

-All original punctuation is preserved except for apostrophes, which are stripped away.
+All original punctuation is preserved, except for apostrophes, which are stripped away.
-Shavian namer-dots for propper nounds are **not** used.
+Shavian namer-dots for proper nouns are **not** used.

 ## Are there other Shavian transliterators that I can use?